ArduCustom/arducustom.github.io/v/dev/AntennaTracker/ParametersLatex.rst

 | *Note: This parameter is for advanced users*
 | *Note: Reboot required after change*

 Bitmask of harmonic frequencies to apply Harmonic Notch Filter to\.
 This option takes effect on the next reboot\.
-A maximum of 3 harmonics can be used at any one time\.

 +-----+--------------+